DevExpress-Examples/reporting-asp-net-core-ai-summarize-and-translate/README.md

 Add the following NuGet packages:

-- `DevExpress.AIIntegration.Blazor.Reporting.Viewer`
+- `DevExpress.AIIntegration.AspNetCore.Reporting`
 - `DevExpress.Drawing.Skia` (if you use a non-Windows environment)
-- `Microsoft.Extensions.AI.OpenAI`, `Azure.AI.OpenAI`, `Azure.Identity` or `Microsoft.Extensions.AI.Ollama` based on your AI service preferences.
+- `Microsoft.Extensions.AI.OpenAI`, `Azure.AI.OpenAI`, `Azure.Identity` or `OllamaSharp` based on your AI service preferences.
 This project uses Azure OpenAI.
 The remainder of this document describes steps related to this package.

 > [!Note]
 > We use the following versions of the `Microsoft.Extensions.AI.*` libraries in our source code: